barternetwork/barter-documents/docs/Learn/introduction.md

 ## Introduction

-Barterswap is a truly decentralized cross-chain exchange built on [MAP Protocol](https://www.maplabs.io/).
-Our mission is to revolutionize the cross-chain status-quo and forge a genuinely decentralized cross-chain exchange with maximum security, minimum cost, and the smoothest cross-chain experience for the crypto community.
+Barterswap is the ultimate decentralized cross-chain exchange.
+Our mission is to revolutionize the cross-chain status-quo and forge a genuinely decentralized cross-chain exchange with maximum security, the lowest fee rate, and the smoothest cross-chain experience across all chains for the crypto community.

 ## Features